The easiest way to write about Julie Schumer is to make her into a lesson about following your dream.

 That is also the least interesting way.

-Schumer matters because she did not merely return to painting.
+Schumer matters because she did more than return to painting.
 She returned to abstraction, committed to it, and built a mature practice after an entirely different professional life had already taken shape.

 The childhood origin story matters because it already tells you what kind of painter she was

-Schumer's official artist bio and workshops page both return to the same scene: a very young girl in Los Angeles covering herself in Kelly green paint and discovering that paint was not just a tool but a physical pleasure.
+Schumer's official artist bio and workshops page both return to the same scene: a very young girl in Los Angeles covering herself in Kelly green paint and discovering that paint was a tool and a physical pleasure.

 The detail could sound cute if it stopped there.